carbon-language/carbon-lang/docs/design/README.md

 be added incrementally, with the compiler verifying that the semantics stay the same.
 If adding the constraint would change which function gets called, an error is triggered, as in `ConstrainedTemplateDraw` from the example.
-Once all constraints have been added, removing the word `template` to switch to a checked parameter is safe.
+Once all constraints have been added, it is safe to remove the word `template` to switch to a checked parameter.

 > References:
 >